Velocidex/velociraptor-docs/content/presentations/2022_sans_summit/_index.md

 Windows hosts.
 Velociraptor’s superpower is its flexible and powerful query language called VQL.
 Using VQL we can implement novel detection, hunt for compromise and automate all our response needs.
-We will cover common use cases such as hunting for ssh keys across large networks or automatic escalation when suspicious events are discovered.
-We also cover real time monitoring of the endpoint (for example webshell detection via process parent/child analysis) and how VQL can be used to build sophisticated alerting around process execution chains, network connections and even bash instrumentation of the command line, all done at scale with the click of a few buttons.
+We will cover common use cases such as hunting for ssh keys across large networks.

+We will also discuss the advantages and disadvantages of the Velociraptor philosophy: Push processing to the endpoint rather than transfer raw data for local processing.

-<iframe src="https://present.velocidex.com/sans_2022/index.html" frameborder="0" width="900px" height="600px" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
+<iframe src="https://present.velocidex.com/sans_2022/index.html" frameborder="0" width="980px" height="600px" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 [Full Screen](https://present.velocidex.com/sans_2022/index.html)